aperepel/claude-mlx-tts/README.md

 /plugin
 ```

 This opens an interactive browser where you can search for and install plugins without leaving your session.
-Search for "mlx-tts" and select install.
+Search for `mlx-tts` and select install.

 For direct installation: